jcam1/JPYCv2/README.md

 - It allows only users who are allowlisted to send or approve over 100,000 token to other user.
 - Other than that everything is the same as FiatTokenV1.

+## Roles
+Among JPYC v2's functinalities, there are Pausability and Blocklistability.
+And JPYC.Inc is in charge of the roles of Pauser and Blocklister.
+Pauser and blocklister are able to pause or unpause JPYC smart contracts, blocklist or unblocklist a certain address respectively.

+You may wonder under what kind of circumstances, these functions will be used?
+### Pauser
+- pauser is a role who controls the functionality of pausing the contract.

+If the board of JPYC.Inc find out that all users' benefits will likely be harmed, JPYC.Inc will pause the functions related to the transfer, approve, mint, etc of JPYC token.

+Under the example circumstances below, pauser should pause the JPYC smart contracts.
+- When the private key of an address which is authorized to execute the critical functions of JPYC smart contracts is compromised.
+- When a critical bug is discovered in the JPYC smart contracts.

+### Blocklister
+- Blocklister is a role who controls the functionality of blocklisting.
+- JPYC.Inc completely comply with the local regulations.
+If the board of JPYC.Inc finds out that an address may be involved in a crime, the related addresses will get freezed to avoid further damage to the users and communities.
+- Unblocklisting a certain address will be determined by the board of JPYC.Inc as well.

 ### Note
 - We used `ERC1967Upgradeable.sol`’s code, but it is used partially because we selected UUPS upgradeable pattern.
 Functions like Beacon or Transparent pattern’s parts are not used in the current situation.
 We removed the unused parts.